 - Know where you are cutting the cake – get someone with a loud voice to tell people you are cutting the cake and then cut the cake.
 It really is as simple as that.

-- First dance is often dreaded.
+- The first dance is often dreaded.
 Don’t panic, dance your socks off and don’t be scared to do more than just move in a circle.
 A few spins every now and again often get a ‘whooooo’ from the crowd.

 - Give me time to get a few pictures of you before people join you on the dance floor.